 After my second graders sang and played “Bow Wow Wow,” I showed them “I let her go-go” and had them figure out how it was similar.
 (If I remember correctly, I learned this connection from my good friend Andrew Ellingsen, who is an AMAZING presenter if you ever get a chance to see him!)
 Here is a video of “I let her go-go”….the kids loved it, and I love connecting the two songs and discussing the similarities!

 What were you favorite activities this week?
-Feel free to comment below, and make sure you read the ideas of others by clicking below!
-Happy teaching!
+Feel free to comment below, and happy teaching!